Anxiety disorders are among the most common mental health conditions in the U.S.

 Anxiety disorders aren’t limited to the major six defined in the DSM, the Diagnostic and Statistical Manual of Mental Disorders.
 Sufferers can experience different conditions in the realm of each disorder.

 The most important coping strategy is to take the first baby step and reach out to someone who can help.
 That’s where our Orleans and Jefferson parish area mental health professionals come in.
 We help you through our outpatient counseling services and by providing you with tips for improving your self-care practice and learning and using coping skills.

 At our counseling center, we find that psychotherapy isn’t always a necessary form of counseling to treat an anxiety disorder.
-Many of our clients find wellness and successful treatment when we use a combination of proven approaches such as cognitive behavioral therapy, interpersonal talk therapy, visualization therapy and even introducing a therapy dog to help you face your symptoms.
+Many of our clients find wellness and successful treatment when we use a combination of proven approaches such as cognitive behavioral therapy, interpersonal talk therapy, visualization therapy, and family counseling, to help you face your symptoms.

-A combination of medication and therapy with a licensed professional counselor or licensed clinical social worker is sometimes the most effective treatment plan for those who experience this behavioral health issue.
-After working with a counselor, you may decide that medication is a good next step in your anxiety treatment journey.
+A combination of medication and cognitive-behavioral therapy with a licensed professional counselor or licensed clinical social worker is sometimes the most effective outpatient anxiety treatment plan for those who experience this behavioral health issue.
+After working with us, you may decide that adding medication is a good next step in your anxiety treatment journey.
 Whatever decision you make, we are here to support you on your path to improved wellness.

-We’re happy to provide you with referrals to a variety of New Orleans-area behavioral health professionals such as Louisiana psychiatry practices who can prescribe medication and who work with us to monitor your progress in treatment.
-Our referral connections include general practitioners, OB-GYNs (for pregnancy-related or postpartum mood disorders) and psychiatrists.
+We’re happy to provide you with referrals to a variety of Kenner, Metairie, and New Orleans-area behavioral health professionals such as Louisiana psychiatry practices who can prescribe medication and who work with us to monitor your progress in your anxiety treatment program.
+Our referral connections include general practitioners, OB-GYNs (for pregnancy-related or postpartum mood disorders), and psychiatrists.

-Need Help For Anxiety in Greater New Orleans?
+Need Anxiety Treatment in the New Orleans area?
 Here’s How To Get Started With a Behavioral Health Plan

-You can fill out our online contact form or call us at (504) 302-7771 to discuss our mental health services.
+You can fill out our online contact form or call us at (504) 302-7771 to discuss our Louisiana mental health services.
 In talking with you, we’ll match you with a trained and experienced counselor who specializes in treating anxiety disorders and can help get you on the path to recovery.
 Improving your overall wellness is our goal!
-From New Orleans to Kenner, the West Bank to the Louisiana Northshore, Orleans Parish, Jefferson Parish and throughout – we’re here to serve you.
+From New Orleans to Kenner, the West Bank to the Louisiana Northshore, Chalmette to Gretna, Orleans Parish, Jefferson Parish, and everywhere in between – we’re here to serve you.